sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Create the JSON file for the new Node.
 Fire server uses it for displaying it in the Workflow Editor and capturing the user inputs of the various fields of the Node through a Dialog box.
 It also captures the Java/Scala class which has the implementation code for the Node.

 Fire supports various widgets types for capturing the details of the fields from the user.

-Their details of the various widget types is available at:
+**The details of the various widget types is available at:**

 * https://github.com/sparkflows/writing-new-node/blob/master/docs/README_Processor_JSON.md